 Where: 80 Kewarra Street, Kewarra Beach Resort and Spa, Kewarra Beach.

-Hot tip: The Beach Shack is open from May until New Year’s Eve when everything is so shiny.
-Like the rest of us, they don’t like their pizza getting soggy, so the Beach Shack is closed during the wet season from January until April.
+Hot tip: The Beach Shack is open from May to December.
+Like the rest of us, they don’t like their food soggy, so the Beach Shack is closed during the wet season from January until April.

 2Fish, Port Douglas

 Forget a spoonful of sugar and grab a bucket of tasty prawns at 2Fish, the practically perfect seafood restaurant.
 Their menu is spot on with underwater delights like bug tails, crab dumplings and salmon chowder.
 Fishy kids’ taste buds will be high fiving over the grilled or battered fish or calamari served with chips and salad.